Will Sutton

-William Sutton (born October 3, 1991) is a former American football defensive tackle.
-He was drafted by the Chicago Bears in the third round of the 2014 NFL Draft.
-He played college football at Arizona State.
+William Sutton (born October 3, 1991) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He was selected by the Chicago Bears in the third round of the 2014 NFL draft.
+He played college football for the Arizona State Sun Devils.

-As a member of the 2012 team, Sutton earned Pac-12 Defensive Player of the Year and a 2012 College Football All-America Team selection.
+As a member of the 2012 team, Sutton earned Pac-12 Defensive Player of the Year and a consensus All-American selection.
 In high school, he led the undefeated 2008 Centennial High School California Interscholastic Federation (CIF) state championship football team in quarterback sacks.
 He is the son of Mickey Sutton.

-Early years
+Early life

 As a sophomore at Centennial High School in Corona, California in 2006, he totaled 11 tackles for the high school football team.
 Centennial finished the 2007 season with a 13–2 record and ranked 24 by USA Today.
 Sutton had 48 tackles for the 2007 team.
-The undefeated 2008 Huskies team won a CIF state championship with the help of quarterback Taylor Martinez and Vontaze Burfict.
+The undefeated 2008 Huskies team won a California Interscholastic Federation (CIF) state championship with the help of quarterback Taylor Martinez and Vontaze Burfict.
 The team finished the 2008 season ranked No. 2 in the nation by USA Today.
 Sutton totaled 101 tackles, led the state champions with 11.5 quarterback sacks and had four blocked punts.
 Sutton was one of five Arizona State signees (three from class of 2008) from Centennial High School along with fellow Class of 2009 recruit Burfict.

 College career

 When he arrived at Arizona State, Sutton was expected to serve as a backup to returning Freshman All-American Lawrence Guy.
 As a true freshman for the 2009 Sun Devils, Sutton played 12 games, including 2 starts, at a playing weight of 300 lbs.
 That season, against Washington State on October 10, 2009, both of his tackles were for a loss resulting in a quarterback sack and a forced fumble as part of a 27–14 victory.
 The following season, he dropped 15 lbs, but he was ruled academically ineligible.
-By 2010, Arizona had six Centennial players on the roster (linebackers Burfict, Brandon Magee and Shelly Lyons, defensive linemen Will Sutton and Lee Adams and wide receiver Angelo Magee), who were dubbed the Corona Six-Pack, a reference to the municipality and Corona Beer.
+By 2010, Arizona had six Centennial players on the roster (linebackers Burfict, Brandon Magee and Shelly Lyons, defensive linemen Sutton and Lee Adams and wide receiver Angelo Magee), who were dubbed the Corona Six-Pack, a reference to the municipality and Corona Beer.
 For the 2011 season, he cut down to 261 lbs.

 In the September 8, 2012 45–14 victory against Illinois, Sutton had 8 tackles, 3 for a loss (including a quarterback sack).
 In the September 29, 27–17 victory against Cal, he had 8 tackles, 4 for a loss (including three quarterback sacks and a forced fumble) and earned Pac-12 Conference Defensive Player of the Week on October 1.
 In the following game, which resulted in a 51–17 victory against Colorado on October 11, Sutton posted 3 tackles for a loss, including 2 quarterback sacks.
 In the December 29, 2012 Kraft Fight Hunger Bowl against Navy, Sutton had 3.5 tackles for a loss, including 2.5 sacks.